CUBRID/cubrid-manual/en/install.rst

     **Step 3: Creating a sample database**

-        To craete a sample database, it requires 300MB disk space.
+        To create a sample database, it requires 300MB disk space.

     **Step 4: Completing the installation**